adogb/housing-market-dk/README.md

 # Housing market in Denmark - dashboard

-See [live dashboard](https://public.tableau.com/app/profile/audrey.dogbeh/viz/HousingmarketinDenmark/HousingmarketinDenmarkapartments) on Tableau Public.
+▶ See [live dashboard](https://public.tableau.com/app/profile/audrey.dogbeh/viz/HousingmarketinDenmark/HousingmarketinDenmarkapartments) on Tableau Public.
 No account required.

 ## What?
-The project's goal is the creation of an interactive dashboard visualising the current housing market in Denmark.
-The scope is to create a dashboard updated daily, giving information on listings price evolution.
+I created a Tableau dashboard showing the state of real estate property sales in Denmark since January 2020.
+The dashboard makes it possible to dig into data at postal code level.

 ## Why?
-The aim is to provide users with an overview of the market in a tailored way that common listings websites don't provide.
-An example of this is that average prices or other information are usually presented at commununal level.
+The aim of this visualisation is to provide users with an overview of the market in a granular way that common listings websites don't provide.

+I was looking to buy an apartment in 2020 and trying to get an overview of square meter prices by neighbourhood in Copenhagen.
+However, I could mostly find average prices at communal level.
 Copenhagen commune, as an example, is big (for Denmark) and prices vary a lot depending on neighbourhoods.
-Getting an average price per square meter for the Copenhagen commune is not useful for a prospective buyer - you could expect to pay 20.000 DKK (~$3200) more or less per square meter for neighbourhoods barely 5 km from one another.
+Getting an average price per square meter for the Copenhagen commune is not useful for a prospective buyer - square meter prices can vary by 30.000 DKK for neighbourhoods barely 5 km from one another.

 ## How?
 The project has two main parts: